40th Anniversary of Encyclopedia Britannica Films

 It was in 1928 that John E. Otterson, President of Electrical Research Products, Inc., first conceived the idea of an educational department to explore the potential of the sound motion picture in schools.
 ERPI owned all the patents then in existence for quality sound film recording and projection equipment, and the company was determined to investigate every possible new market.
 But something more altruistic was involved.
 Otterson knew that his new products had a potential for communicating information more powerfully and effectively than had ever been done before.
 ERPI was doing a $20,000,000 annual business in leasing equipment to theatres; the company could afford to experiment.
 It was natural to look for ways of making good some of the boasts that had been made about the talkies.

 The story really begins earlier.
 It is difficult, in the late sixties, to imagine what a stir the new talking pictures created.
 Probably no invention in the field of communications will ever again be able to astonish us and thrill us so much, because after the talkies we could believe that anything was possible.
 An over-exuberant witness hailed them as “the nearest thing to a resurrection!”
-A sense of the excitement was produced in 1926 when the Warner Brothers presented the first talkie is conveyed by a contemporary account of the premiere.
-It took place on Broadway on August 6, 1926, a series of musical shots followed by John Barrymore in Don Juan:
+A sense of the excitement that was produced in 1926 when the Warner Brothers presented the first talkie is conveyed by a contemporary account of the premiere.
+It took place on Broadway on August 6, 1926, a series of musical shorts followed by John Barrymore in Don Juan:

 Eight-thirty arrived.
 The lights dimmed; babble of voices hushed.
 A white beam shot overhead and splashed upon the screen; the beam from the movie projector.
 But it fell first on the draped curtains on the stage, revealing a subtitle.
 The curtains parted on a conventional cinema screen.
 The title gave way, familiarly, to a photograph…a man…Will H. Hays.
 He advanced to the foreground and there was a little sound.
 It penetrated through people's minds that they had “heard” him clear his throat.